course-details-portlet

 Learning methods and activities

-The course has a combination of lectures and practical exercises.
+The course has a combination of lectures, feedback sessions and practical exercises.
 These will give the candidate the knowledge and practical skills to disseminate professional knowledge.
+The structure these practical exercises follow gives the student the opportunity to build competence step by step.
+The student gets the opportunity to work on their portfolio projects throughout the course and receive feedback for improvement along the way.

 Further on evaluation